dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    But the most beneficial system of loaning, for the general interest of the country, is by means of a public bank.
-Loans for short periods serve to pay the farmer, the miller, the tradesman, the workman, etc. and hundreds are served in the course of a year to one that would be served by loans for a long period of time.
+Loans for short periods serve to pay the farmer, the miller, the tradesman, the workman, &c. and hundreds are served in the course of a year to one that would be served by loans for a long period of time.
 The former system of loans was excellently adapted to the circumstances of the country at that time.
 It enabled